hmistry/rubygsoc/application.md

 ## Why does your org want to participate in GSoC?

-The Ruby org provides an umbrella org for both the open source Ruby programming language and for numerous developer tools, ruby libraries, and other projects written in Ruby.
+The Ruby org provides an umbrella org for both the open source Ruby programming language and for numerous developer tools, libraries, and other projects written in Ruby.
-We want to participate in order to grow the Ruby open source development and community by helping students get involved.
-In turn, students develop their programming and project management skills, and see how their work helps other members do more in the Ruby community.
+We want to participate in order to grow the Ruby open source development community and help students get involved in open source.
+Students will get to develop their programming and project management skills, meet other people, and see how their work helps others in the Ruby community.
-We also provide a space for different parts of the Ruby ecosystem with various challenges to come together and collaborate, and provide the opportunity for students to participate in a wider community and diverse set of projects than a single software project.
+We also provide a space for different parts of the Ruby ecosystem with various challenges to come together and collaborate, and provide the opportunity for students to participate in a wider community and diverse set of projects than in a single software project.

 ## How many potential mentors have agreed to mentor this year?